jiaohehu/NPreview/DOC-diagram.md

     exit

-An assignment is to create a new path variable or several new path variables, or to modify exsiting variables.
+# The path

+The 'path' command can be used to create path variables.
 A path variable must be consists of only upper case or lower case letters.
-Digits are not allowed.
+Digits in a path variable are not allowed.
-An assignment must appear in the form where the variable or variables are to appear on the left hand side of the ':=' and the path expression on the right hand side of it.

-    a := (1,1) -- (2,2) -- (3,4)
+    path a = (1,1) -- (2,2) -- (3,4)

+To reference all points in a path variable, use the asterisk followed by the variable name.
+This is equivalent to a "spread" of a JavaScript.
+Thus, '*a' is equivalent of taking out all points of a path.
+This syntax allows a new path to be constructed based on the contents of a previous path.

+    draw *a
-    b := a ..
+    path b = *a ..
 (5,5) ..
 (6,7)
+    draw *b

 Typically, a path expression consists of one or more coordinates (points), and join types.
 A join type can only be '--' or '..'.
 The '--' join type is to express a 'lineto' operation between the last point and the next point.
 A '..' join type is to express a 'curveto' operation between the last point and the next point.
 A point should always be expressed between a set of parentheses, such as `(1,1)`, `(2,2)`, `(3,4)`, etc.

 However, Diagram also has something called 'path function'.
-It's main purpose is to allow for new coordinates to be created from existing path variables.
+It's main purpose is to create new a new path based on points of existing path variables.
-For example, in the following example the variable 'c' is to be assigned the the first point of the path 'a'.
+In the following example a new path variable 'c' is created and is assigned the first point of the path 'a'.

-    c := $somepoints(a,0)
+    path c = $somepoints(a,0)

-Similarly, following statement will assign the second point of path 'a' to variable 'd'.
+Following statement will assign the second point of path 'a' to variable 'c'.

-    d := $somepoints(a,1)

-Besides the user created variable, the asterisk (`*`) is called a "wildcard path variable" A wildcard variable is a  built-in variable that is designed to holds the path encountered by the last draw instruction.
-This variable can be used to recall the last path encountered.
-In the following example the same path that was used for drawing the line is assigned to variable 'a'.

-    drawline (1,1) (2,2) (3,4) (4,5)
-    a := *

-The wildcard variable is updated each time a new drawing instruction is encountered.
-However, it will not be changed by an assignment instruction such as `a := *`.
-This is by design and is to allow for the same wildcard variable to be used multiple times to create other path variables.
-Following example shows how to create path variable 'a', 'b', and 'c' by extracting points and amending points from the same path that was used by the `drawline` instruction.

-    drawline (1,1) (2,2) (3,4) (4,5)
-    a := *
-    b := * (5,6)
-    c := $somepoints(*,1,2)

-For a path variable, as well as a wildcard variable, all its content points will be subject to coordinate transformation based on values of 'refx', 'refy', 'refsx', and/or 'refsy' at the time.
-Thus, the same path variable might be used to draw different lines and curves under a different setting of 'refx', 'refy', 'refsx' and 'refsy'.
+    path c = $somepoints(a,1)

+Following statement assign the second and third point to path 'c'.

+    path c = $somepoints(a,1,2)

-The assignment instruction also has provision to allow for something akin to JavaScript "array destructuring" statement, in which case individual points of a path are assigned to different path variables at the same time by the same assignment instruction.
+The path command also has provision to allow for something akin to JavaScript "array destructuring" statement, in which case individual points of a path are assigned to different path variables at the same time by the same assignment instruction.
 In the following assignment instruction path variables 'a', 'b' and 'c' are each created and assigned three different points of the same path that was drawn by the `drawline` statement.

-    drawline (1,1) (2,2) (3,4)(4,5)
+    path A = (1,1) (2,2) (3,4) (4,5)
-    a/b/c := *
+    path a/b/c = A

 The previous assignment instruction is functionally equivalent to the following three assignment instructions using $somepoints() path function.

-    drawline (1,1) (2,2) (3,4) (4,5)
+    path A = (1,1) (2,2) (3,4) (4,5)
-    a := $somepoints(*,0,0)
-    b := $somepoints(*,1,1)
-    c := $somepoints(*,2,3)
+    path a = $somepoints(A,0)
+    path b = $somepoints(A,1)
+    path c = $somepoints(A,2,3)

 Each sub-variable must be separated from other sub-variables by one or more slash character.
 You can skip ahead and bypass certain points by not